angular/angular/aio/content/guide/hierarchical-dependency-injection.md

   are special in that they also include their own `viewProviders`, which is why the search starts at `<#VIEW>` belonging to `<app-root>`.
   (This would not be the case for a directive matched at the same location).
-  - The ending location just happens to be the same as the component itself, because it is the topmost component in this application.
+  - The ending location happens to be the same as the component itself, because it is the topmost component in this application.

 2. The `AppModule` acts as the fallback injector when the